“Joy, beautiful spark of the gods,

 Twilight it truly is.
 What a change of mood, comparing to Nuda Veritas!
-Yes, citrusy note is present here as well but this time it is ripe, succulent, seductive.
+Yes, a citrusy note is present here as well but this time it is ripe, succulent, seductive.

 I feel spices adding depth to it, developing subtly like in all the Atelier des Ors perfumes.
 There is no abrupt movement here, yet this perfume is strong and dark at its core.

-I see color of deep, dark blue night skies and a full moon, somehow blurred with clouds of hyraceum – giving it almost animalistic masque.
+I see the color of deep, dark blue night skies and a full moon, somehow blurred with clouds of hyraceum – giving it almost animalistic masque.

 It encompasses me when I wear it, moves and glides on my skin like a heavy dress made of purple silk, giving me that dark womanly feeling although it is the most masculine one in this collection.
-Bare skin, desire and hidden strength: temptation and seduction in a most alluring form, drawing you in deeper and deeper.
+Bare skin, desire, and hidden strength: temptation and seduction in a most alluring form, drawing you in deeper and deeper.

 Top: Mandarin, Cardamom, Clary sage

 Base: Hyraceum infusion, Patchouly